apache/incubator-datalab/USER_GUIDE.md

 Before start working with git repositories, you need to change working directory on the top of window to:

 **/home/dlab-user/** or **/opt/zeppelin/notebook** for Zeppelin analytical tool and press enter.

+**Note:** Zeppelin already use git for local versioning of files, you can add upstream for all notebooks.

 After changing working directory you can create repository or better way - clone existing: